 First, thank you to our northern friends in Canada – the Canadian Post and their Giving Back to the Community Program.
-Sacks of letters are arriving at the North Pole and the Canadian postal elves are busy helping Santa with his mail.
-If you want to hear back from Santa you must get your letter in the mail by December 10 – a week from tomorrow.
+Sacks of letters are arriving at the North Pole, and the Canadian postal elves are helping Santa with his mail.
+If you want to hear back from Santa, you must get your letter in the mail by December 7 – this Thursday!
 Here’s how…

 - I’ve made you a free printable here for your cheerful correspondence.

-- Put your letter into an envelope, affix a stamp, and be sure to include a self-addressed envelope so Santa can write you back.
-Santa’s elves pay the return postage so it’s free.
+- Put your letter into an envelope, affix a stamp, and include a self-addressed envelope so Santa can write back.
+Santa’s elves pay the return postage, so it’s free.

-Here’s the super cool part – Santa answers letters from all ages, in more than thirty languages, including braille, and sends a response to every country.
-Here is a tips for parents page with helpful suggestions on how to help your little pen their pal Santa along with free printables.
+Here’s the super cool part – Santa answers letters from all ages in more than thirty languages, including braille, and responds to every country.

 Can you imagine your child’s delight when a letter from Santa arrives airmail!

 Feeling charitable this season?
-Each year hundreds of thousands of letters sent from children and families to Santa arrive at United States Post Offices around the country.
+Each year, hundreds of thousands of letters sent from children and families to Santa arrive at United States Post Offices around the country.
 Most letters ask for toys and games.
-Some ask for basic necessities.
+Some ask for necessities.
 Some ask for help for themselves and their loved ones.

-The USPS Operation Santa makes it possible for individuals and organizations to adopt these letters and send responses and thoughtful gifts in Santa’s place.
+The USPS Operation Santa allows individuals and organizations to adopt these letters and send responses and thoughtful gifts in Santa’s place.

 In the 1940s, the mail volume for Santa increased so much that the Postal Service invited charitable organizations and corporations to participate by providing written responses and small gifts.

 Through the years, the program grew and took on a life of its own.
-Today, customers can go online to browse through the letters and if one touches them, they can adopt it and help the child have a magical holiday.
+Today, customers can go online to browse through the letters; if one touches them, they can adopt it and help the child have a magical holiday.